dorev/CliKit/README.md

 # Why
 I hate `getopt`, I wanted the cleanest argument parser possible, so I wrote this first version of `optionProcessor.h`.
-I thought it would fit well in a toolkit to support CLI designs so I figured I might starting gathering a few things here for that purpose.
+I thought it would fit well in a toolkit to support CLI designs so I figured I might start gathering a few things here for that purpose.

 # What's in it?
 This is not "low-level zero overhead black-magic" code.
 The mindset here is to promote readability and flexibility.
 So far, the elements contained in the kit are :